-More than a decade later, Eldam, now a Managing Director and Global Head of Institutional Transactional Data, looks back fondly on how pivoting her career helped her learn more about the business, while dramatically expanding her network.
+More than a decade later, Eldam, now a Managing Director, Head of Morgan Stanley Singapore Technology and a Distinguished Engineer, looks back fondly on how pivoting her career helped her learn more about the business, while dramatically expanding her network.
 Indeed, returning to hands-on software development prepared Eldam for her next big career challenge in 2008, just as the financial crisis was unfolding.
 Eldam’s combination of technology and business acumen made her the perfect candidate to lead the creation of an equity derivatives trading database from the ground-up, managing a new team that worked directly with front-line users of the firm’s technology to drive innovation.

 Eldam recently was asked if she’d be interested in expanding her role and team in India.
 “I literally jumped at the opportunity,” she says.
 In 2020, she moved from New York to Bengaluru, where she continues to manage the firm’s databases for its institutional securities businesses and to champion the development of technology and operational innovations.
 She is a member of the India Technology Management Committee, which oversees the firm’s technology operations in the region, and sponsors the India Tech Diversity Council.
 Last year also marked another highlight, as Eldam was named a Morgan Stanley Distinguished Engineer, joining an elite group of technologists who have been recognized inside and outside the firm as influencers with superior technical expertise and mentors to the next generation.